 Strawberries in "Extra" class must be at least 25 mm in diameter.
 Classes I and II 18 mm.
 There is no minimum size for wild strawberries.

 The EU has different rules on the size and quality of most fruit.
 It is now permitted to sell cucumbers not respecting the EU rules on their curvature.
-The reform of the market for fruit and vegetables n 2009 did not reform the rules for the sale of all fruits.
+The reform of the market for fruit and vegetables in 2009 has not yet changed the rules for the sale of all fruits.

 The EU has anti-dumping-duties on the import of frozen strawberries from China.